How Solar Works

 • Energy output

 The energy (watt-hour or Wh) output.
-This indicates the amount of energy produced during a certain period of time.
+This indicates the amount of energy produced during a specific period.
 The parameters are output per unit of array area (Wh/m2), output per unit of array mass (Wh/kg), and output per unit of array cost (Wh/$).

 • Conversion efficiency

-This parameter is defined as: energy output from array / energy input from sun x 100%.
-It is often given as a power efficiency, equal to: power output from array / power input from sun x 100%.
+This parameter is defined as energy output from the array/energy input from sun x 100%.
+It is often given as power efficiency equal to the power output from the array/power input from the sun x 100%.

-Power is typically given in units of watts (W), and energy is typical in units of watt-hours (Wh).
+Power is typically given in units of watts (W), and energy is typically in watt-hours (W units).

-To ensure the consistency and quality of photovoltaic systems and increase consumer confidence in system performance, groups such as the Institute of Electrical and Electronics Engineers and the American Society for Testing and Materials are working on standards and performance criteria for PV systems.
+Groups such as the Institute of Electrical and Electronics Engineers and the American Society for Testing and Materials are working on standards and performance criteria for PV systems to ensure the consistency and quality of photovoltaic systems and increase consumer confidence in system performance.

 Semiconductors and the Built-In Electric Field for Crystalline Silicon Photovoltaic Cells

-To separate electrical charges, crystalline silicon cells must have a built-in electric field.
-Light shining on crystalline silicon may free electrons within the crystal lattice, but for these electrons to do useful work—such as provide electricity to a light bulb—they must be separated and directed into an electrical circuit.
+Crystalline silicon cells must have a built-in electric field to separate electrical charges.
+Light shining on crystalline silicon may free electrons within the crystal lattice, but for these electrons to do practical work—such as providing electricity to a light bulb—they must be separated and directed into an electrical circuit.

 PV Semiconductors

-Although both materials are electrically neutral, n-type silicon has excess electrons and p-type silicon has excess holes.
-Sandwiching these together creates a p/n junction at their interface, thereby creating an electric field.
+Although both materials are electrically neutral, n-type silicon has excess electrons, and p-type silicon has excess holes.
+Sandwiching these together creates a p/n junction at their interface, creating an electric field.

 Substituting a phosphorus atom (with five valence electrons) for a silicon atom in a silicon crystal leaves an extra, unbonded electron that is relatively free to move around the crystal.

-To create an electric field within a crystalline silicon photovoltaic (PV) cell, two silicon semiconductor layers are sandwiched together.
-P-type (or positive) semiconductors have an abundance of positively charged holes, and n-type (or negative) semiconductors have an abundance of negatively charged electrons.
+Two silicon semiconductor layers are sandwiched to create an electric field within a crystalline silicon photovoltaic (PV) cell.
+P-type (or positive) semiconductors have an abundance of positively charged holes, and n-type (or unfavorable) semiconductors have an abundance of negatively charged electrons.
 When n- and p-type silicon layers contact, excess electrons move from the n-type side to the p-type side.
 The result is a buildup of positive charge along the n-type side of the interface and a buildup of negative charge along the p-type side.

-Because of the flow of electrons and holes, the two semiconductors behave like a battery, creating an electric field at the surface where they meet.
+The two semiconductors behave like a battery because of the flow of electrons and holes, creating an electric field at the surface where they meet.
 This area where they meet is called the p/n junction.
-The electrical field causes the electrons to move from the semiconductor toward the negative surface, making them available for the electrical circuit.
-At the same time, the holes move in the opposite direction, toward the positive surface, where they await incoming electrons.
+The electrical field causes the electrons to move from the semiconductor toward the opposing surface, making them available for the electrical circuit.
+At the same time, the holes move in the opposite direction toward the positive surface, where they await incoming electrons.

 Power Inverter